Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 29

-along the path to the churchyard. ( borne = being carried)
+Slow thro' the church-way path we saw him borne. ( borne = being carried)

 Approach and read (for thou canst read) the lay,